Test your skills on our all Hosting services and get 15% off!

 • Dependency on Node.js: Requires Node.js to be installed before Yarn.

-Pros and Cons npm
+Pros and cons of npm

 Pros:

-• Widespread Adoption: Comes pre-installed with Node.js, making it widely used and well-supported.
+• Widespread adoption: comes pre-installed with Node.js, making it widely used and well supported.

-• Mature Ecosystem: Large community and extensive resources available for troubleshooting.
+• Mature ecosystem: Large community and extensive resources available for troubleshooting.

 • Simplicity: Familiar to most JavaScript developers.